More Lessons for Grade 6 Math

 Prime factorization is the process of decomposing a number to only its prime factors.

-This video shows how to perfom prime factorization using factor trees and repeated division.
+This video shows how to perform prime factorization using factor trees and repeated division.